-According to the Regulation on application and tuition fees at universities and colleges (SFS 2010:543 and 2011:303), citizens from outside the EU/EEA or Switzerland, also referred to as third-country students, shall in certain cases pay a fee for their higher education.
+According to the Regulation on application and tuition fees at universities and colleges (SFS 2010:543), citizens from outside the EU/EEA or Switzerland, also referred to as third-country students, shall in certain cases pay a fee for their higher education.

-The tuition fees are indicated in a specific resolution from the Vice Chancellor before each academic year.
+The tuition fees at the University of Skövde (University) are indicated in a specific decision from the Vice Chancellor before each academic year.